ProvTools/prov-cpl/bindings/java/README.txt

-  cd bindings/java      (if necessary) make release sudo make install finally, move libCPLDirect-java.dylib into your java.library.path
+  cd bindings/java      (if necessary) make release sudo make install finally, move libCPLDirect-java.dylib into your java.library.path or change your java.library.path to include /usr/local/lib

 This will (among other things) create /usr/local/java/CPL.jar, which you can then include in your project.
 You do not need to include CPLDirect.jar, since